Dundee Utd appoint Fox head coach on two-year deal

 Fox, 38, stepped up on a temporary basis in the wake of Jack Ross' sacking following a 9-0 loss to Celtic.

-Ex-United striker Stevie Crawford rejoins as assistant head coach, leaving his post as East Fife boss.
+Former United striker Stevie Crawford rejoins as assistant head coach, leaving his post as East Fife boss.

 "We have made some small steps in the last few weeks and it's now about getting that winning feeling back," said Fox.

-The Tangerines host St Johnstone in their next Scottish Premiership game on 1 October.
+United, two points adrift at the bottom of the Scottish Premiership after seven games, host St Johnstone in their next league match on 1 October.

 Fox was previously first-team coach at Heart of Midlothian and assistant manager with Livingston before joining United as assistant coach last year.

-In his three games in charge, United have beaten Livi in the League Cup, drawn with Motherwell and lost to Rangers.
+In his three games in charge, United have beaten Livingston in the League Cup, and drawn with Motherwell and lost to Rangers in the Premiership.

 "I'm looking forward to putting a team on the park that the supporters can be proud of," he told United's website.